CCST9086 Scientific and Technological Literacy

 On completing the course, students will be able to:

-1. Define scientific thinking and articulate its importance in addressing societal issues, recognizing its role in evidence-based decision-making and problem-solving.
+1. Define scientific thinking and articulate its significance in addressing complex societal challenges, emphasizing its role in evidence-based decision-making and systematic problem-solving.

-3. Apply critical thinking skills in group discussions, engaging in thoughtful and respectful discourse to enhance understanding, challenge assumptions, and develop well-reasoned perspectives.
+3. Apply scientific and critical thinking skills to real-world issues, engaging in thoughtful, respectful discourse that fosters deeper understanding, challenges assumptions, and supports the development of well-reasoned, informed perspectives.

-4. Demonstrate effective communication of ideas, arguments, and solutions to a diverse audience, employing clear and concise language, and utilizing appropriate visual aids or presentation techniques to enhance comprehension and engagement.
+4. Communicate ideas, arguments, and solutions effectively to diverse audiences using clear and concise language, and by employing appropriate visual aids or presentation techniques to enhance comprehension and engagement.

 Offer Semester and Day of Teaching